mikelove/mikelove.github.io/index.md

   for statistical analysis of RNA-seq and other sequencing experiments, and associated packages and workflows for analyzing genomics data.
 See the [Software](pages/software.html) tab for more details.

-### PI - Background

-From 2013-2016, I was a Postdoctoral Fellow in the group of Rafael Irizarry in the Biostatistics and Computational Biology Department at the Dana-Farber Cancer Institute and the Harvard TH Chan School of Public Health.
-I completed a PhD in Computational Biology and Scientific Computing (2013) in the Vingron Department at the Max Planck Institute for Molecular Genetics in Berlin and the Mathematics and Informatics Department of the Freie Universität, Berlin.
-I completed a Statistics M.S.
-(2010) and Mathematics B.S.
-(2005) at Stanford University.

 ### Past news items